secretflow/secretflow/examples/security/aigc/The Stable Signature Rooting Watermarks in Latent Diffusion Models/README.md

     --val_dir path/to/val/dir
 ```
 ### Notes:
-- `ldm_config`: YAML configuration file for the LDM.
+- **ldm_config**: YAML configuration file for the LDM.
 Available in the `configs` directory.
-- `ldm_ckpt`: Pretrained LDM checkpoint.
-Available in the `models` directory.
+- **ldm_ckpt**: Pretrained LDM checkpoint.
+You can download the base LDM model checkpoint v2-1_768-ema-pruned.ckpt from the stabilityai/stable-diffusion-2-1 repository on Hugging Face and place the checkpoint in the `models` directory.
-- `msg_decoder_path`: Path to the pretrained decoder checkpoint.
-A fine-tuned decoder checkpoint is provided in the Path: `models/dec_48b_whit.torchscript.pt`.
+- **msg_decoder_path**: Path to the pre-trained decoder checkpoint.
+A pre-trained message decoder checkpoint is provided in the Path: `models/dec_48b_whit.torchscript.pt`.

 ## Generate Watermarked Images
 Use the `generaterImage.py` script to generate watermarked images.
+The fine-tuned LDM decoder weights can be downloaded from [this link](https://dl.fbaipublicfiles.com/ssl_watermarking/sd2_decoder.pth).

 ### Command:
 ```